 I think sometimes we may be excited about being a brother of Christ, but what about how He feels?
-From reading some of these verses I have come to believe that He is more excited than we are.
-Could this be true do you think?
+From reading some of these verses, I have come to believe that He is more excited than we are.
+Do you think this could be true?

 Think of it!
-Christ became a human so He might be subject to physical death; and by this means destroy the devil.
-Now we do not have to fear death.
+Christ became a human so He might be subject to physical death, and by this means destroy the devil.
+Now we need not fear death.
 If we have confessed our sins and turned from them, death has no sting for us.
-We are alive with Christ at the right hand of the Fathernow and for eternity.
+We are alive with Christ at the right hand of the Father—now and for eternity.

 It truly is a colossal thought that as immature as we are, we are on our way to becoming like our elder brother and an integral part of our elder brother.